qrdl/flightrec/README.md

 Flightrec supports only ELF client binaries with DWARF2 debug information.
 There are plans to support DWARF4/5 debug formats as well.

 ### Optimisation
-With high optimisation settings GCC may create complex locations for variables, such as "first 8 bytes in register, reminder in memory at certain address", and it is not supported by Flightrec yet.
+With high optimisation settings GCC may create complex locations for variables, such as "first 8 bytes in register, reminder in memory at certain address", and it is not supported by Flightrec.
 Therefore is recommended to compile client without optimisation.

 ### Memory management
 Flightrec intercepts calls to `malloc`/`free` family of functions in order to monitor memory changes, therefore if client uses its own memory management by directly doing syscalls, Flightrec is unable to detect it.

 ### Threads
 Although Flightrec is multi-threaded application, it doesn't support multi-threaded clients, it means that only main thread of the client is analysed.
-There are plans to add multi-threading support into Flightrec.
+There are plans to support multi-threaded clients in the future.

 ## Pre-requisites